kf5011/kf5011.github.io/assessment.md

 From Kevin's slides

 ## Level 5 : Application
-* using and applying knoeledge
+* using and applying knowledge
 * using problem solving methods
 * Manipulating
 * Designing